maheraj/Java/multithreading/readme.md

 mainthread.join() will create a deadlock.
 The statement “Thread.currentThread().join()”, will tell Main thread to wait for this thread(i.e. wait for itself) to die.
 Thus Main thread wait for itself to die, which is nothing but a deadlock.

 ## Synchronized Multithreading
+synchronized keyword is used to make the class or method thread-safe which means only one thread can have lock of synchronized method and use it, other threads have to wait till the lock releases and anyone of them acquire that lock.

 * synchronized object
 * synchronized method
 * synchronised block in method